ChristianOlsson91/Mapproject/README.md

 # Mapproject
-University project in Android Studio to create a map application
+University project in Android Studio to create a map application.